alxbl/segfault/source/_posts/anatomy-of-a-modern-spa-part-i.md

 ```

 This configuration file basically tells webpack that it should use `ts-loader`
 to process any Typescript files that it encounters.
-It also tells Webpack about
+It also specifies where to
-where to find our frontend and backend's entry points.
-Lastly, it tells webpack
+find our frontend and backend's entry points.
+Lastly, it configures the
-where to put the processed bundles.
+destination directory of the processed bundles.

 Now it should be possible to run webpack to build our application... except that
 we don't have an application to build yet!
 Let's remedy that in the next